With only 12 square blocks and about 700 residents, historic Bay Village is the smallest of all "officially recognized" Boston neighborhoods.

 Most travel guides don’t mention it.

-If you discover this hidden area, you’ll experience Boston from an earlier time - and you'll discover one of the city's special enclaves.
+If you discover this hidden community of charming Federal row houses and Art Deco film warehouses-turned-condos, you’ll experience Boston from an earlier time - plus you'll have the thrill of discovering one of the city's special hidden enclaves.

 Located just a block (or two, depending on how you count) south of the Public Garden, Bay Village is next to the Theatre District.